MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/calendar-view.md

 ## Is this the right control?
 Use a calendar view to let a user pick a single date or a range of dates from an always visible calendar.

 If you need to let a user select multiple dates at one time, you must use a calendar view.
-If you need to let a user pick only a single date and don’t need a calendar to be always visible, consider using a [calendar date picker](calendar-date-picker.md) or [date picker](date-picker.md) control.
+If you need to let a user pick only a single date and don't need a calendar to be always visible, consider using a [calendar date picker](calendar-date-picker.md) or [date picker](date-picker.md) control.

 For more info about choosing the right control, see the [Date and time controls](date-and-time.md) article.